What are plant-based beverages?

 For a detailed breakdown of nutritional profiles of plant-based beverages, check out Cornucopia’s report, “Pouring” Over Plant-Based Beverages: A Consumer’s Guide to Identifying the Best Non-Milk Alternatives.

 Brands and formulas vary widely among the plant-based beverage market.
-For a more detailed breakdown of popular brands–and how they compare to the nutrition in cow’s milk–Cornucopia’s Plant Beverage Report goes into further detail.
+For a more detailed breakdown of popular brands–and how they compare to the nutrition in cow’s milk–Cornucopia’s Plant-Based Beverage Report goes into further detail.
+Cornucopia’s Plant-Based Beverage Scorecard rates over 300 widely available products.

 Common ingredients found in plant-based beverages